tweepy/tweepy/docs/client.rst

 * Attached place’s object
 * Any referenced Tweets’ object

-For methods that return users, `Expansions`_ enable you to request additional data objects that relate to the originally returned users.
-The ID that represents the expanded data object will be included directly in the user data object, but the expanded object metadata will be returned within the ``includes`` response object, and will also include the ID so that you can match this data object to the original Tweet object.
 At this time, the only expansion available to endpoints that primarily return user objects is ``expansions=pinned_tweet_id``.
 You will find the expanded Tweet data object living in the ``includes`` response object.

 .. _media_fields_parameter: